The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 You realize what a risk I'm taking here.

-I took Zycam to uh when I thought I was getting a cold, and if I miss any days next week, I'm in big trouble.
+And if I miss any days next week, I'm in big trouble.

 But in the meantime, folks, it is working.

-A coldly ravaging cold virus is trying to grab hold of me, but the Zycam is keeping it from happening, as it always does with me.
+But the Zycam is keeping it from happening, as it always does with me.

-Thirty thousand jobs created, we haven't even spent most of the money from the LA Times today.
+We haven't even spent most of the money from the LA Times today.

 California posted higher than expected job losses in September.

-California posted higher than expected job losses in September, a sign that the state's employment woes continue even amid signs of a broader economic recovery.
+California posted higher than expected job losses in September, a sign that the state's employment woes continue, even amid signs of a broader economic recovery.

 You people are a disgrace.